bluerocktel/php-sdk/README.md

 );
 ```

-If the provided credentials are not correct, a `BlueRockTEL\SDK\Exceptions\AuthenticationException` will be thrown.
+If the connector fails to retrive a Bearer token from the provided credentials, a `BlueRockTEL\SDK\Exceptions\AuthenticationException` will be thrown.

-You can test the connection by calling the `version` method :
+Otherwise, you can start testing the API by calling the `version()` method of Helper resource :

 ```php
 $response = $api->helper()->version();